-How to Make my First 10$ by the End of June
+How to Make Your First 10$ by the End of August

 We all have to start somewhere.
 If you're a stay-at-home person, a student, or just someone looking to make a little extra money this month, earning your first $10 can be a powerful first step.
 It may not seem like much, but that first small win shows you that yes it’s possible to make money outside of a regular 9–5 job.
 And once you do, you’ll feel more motivated to keep going and grow it into something bigger.

-If you're ready to take action and want something realistic and doable, here are three beginner-friendly ways to earn your first $10 before June ends — using what you already have at home. 🌟
+If you're ready to take action and want something realistic and doable, here are three beginner-friendly ways to earn your first $10 before this month ends.

 Many of us want to start building wealth or saving for goals, but it feels overwhelming at first.
 The good news?
 You don’t need to start big.
 Even making your first $10 by the end of the month can give you the confidence and momentum to keep going. 💪